dawdler/Lyrics-Grabber/README.md

 First, Install the above dependencies.

+	$ sudo apt-get install postgresql # installs PostgreSQL database on local system

+	$ sudo service postgresql start # Run PostgreSQL server

+	$ sudo apt-get install python-psycopg2 # install psycopg2 package

 Second, you'll need to create a postgresql database where Lyrics Grabber can store the lyrics.
 For example, on your local setup:

 	$ sudo -u postgres createuser dawdler(ownner of the database)

 	$ sudo -u postgres createdb lyrics -O dawdler

-Replace owner of the database `dawdler` with yours in the source code.
+Replace owner of the database `dawdler` with yours in the source code and as well as in above commands.

 ## Running